 The Family Forest Carbon Program takes a highly credible and transparent approach to the way we calculate our carbon benefit—ensuring meaningful and measurable impact.

 Pioneering a New Model

 Carbon markets are an important tool in addressing climate change, and program developers must work to improve their impact.

 We have developed a new forest carbon accounting methodology to measure and verify the carbon sequestered and stored by the landowners in our program.
 It brings the latest science together with innovative business models to provide a more accurate measurement of the carbon benefit.

 Unlike other carbon credit methodologies, ours does not use a projected baseline.
 Rather, it uses a dynamic baseline.
 This means that our methodology compares the carbon sequestered on land enrolled in the Family Forest Carbon Program to highly comparable forests that are not enrolled in the program—in real time.
 By measuring the difference between the forests, our methodology can pinpoint the Family Forest Carbon Program as the sole variable that contributed to the carbon benefit—providing increased accuracy and transparency.

-This new methodology is being reviewed and validated by Verra, the globally recognized nonprofit organization that oversees the Verified Carbon Standard (VCS), and is pending final approval in 2022.
+This new methodology is approved by Verra, the globally recognized nonprofit organization that oversees the Verified Carbon Standard (VCS).

 How We Do It